 The average person receives 88 emails a day.
 But that same person only sends an average of 34.
 If your inbox looks anything like ours, there’s probably a steady stream of newsletters, discounts, and PR outreach emails that go unanswered.
 And with all that clutter, it’s hard to discern who actually wants to have a meaningful conversation with you, and who just intends to spam you.
 Instead of talking with you, most companies and individuals talk at you.
 That has to change.

-Chat Marketing might be the solution to that problem.
-It provides brands with a chance to listen to and communicate with their customers one-on-one through chat channels.
+Mobile messaging is the solution to that problem.
+It provides brands with a chance to communicate with their customers one-on-one through mobile-native channels that people are more likely to pay attention to.
 Personalizing the conversation for each and every customer ultimately drives conversions, sales, and long-term loyalty.

-But pulling this off is not as simple as just building a chatbot and programming it to message anyone you want.
-Successful Chat Marketing comes down to three key actions: grow, message, and optimize.
+But pulling this off is not as simple as just building a messaging bot and programming it to blast a broadcast anyone you want.
+Successful mobile messaging comes down to three key actions: grow, message, and optimize.

 Email is simple.
 Once you have the correct address, you can contact anyone you want.
-But email is also more intrusive, which partially explains why so much of it goes to waste.
+But email can also be more intrusive, which partially explains why so much of it goes to waste.

-Think of Chat Marketing as the counter to that.
+Think of mobile messaging as the counter to that.
 It requires a bit more work upfront, but the payoff is worth it.
-Chat Marketing calls for consumers to opt in before a chat dialogue can start, so to thrive, brands proactively connect with people using paid ads and organic content.
+Channels like SMS and Facebook Messenger call for consumers to opt in before a dialogue can start, so to thrive, brands proactively connect with people using paid ads and organic content.

 Marketers have a number of options at their disposal to start a conversation.
-They can answer comments on Facebook and other social platforms, create custom buttons on their profile pages, and offer QR codes.
+They can use Instagram or other social ads, create QR codes, or place strategic buttons and banners on their website.
 Once the conversation starts, it’s so much easier to keep it going.
-According to Mediakix, 30% of chat users regularly converse with brands.
-And that number is set to increase as chat becomes more popular, because more than half of millennials who communicate with a chatbot leave with a positive impression of the brand behind it.
+According to Mediakix, 30% of messaging users regularly converse with brands.
+And that number is set to increase as chat becomes more popular, because more than half of millennials who communicate with automated messaging technology leave with a positive impression of the brand behind it.

 Once the customer opts in, it’s time to start messaging.
 Brands should strive to add value right away.
 After all, a follow isn’t worth much if people stop listening once you reach out to them.